tutods/sanity-next-blog/README.md

 This repo contains all the code produced during the course **"Desenvolvendo Blog Internacional com Sanity e Next "** on **Udemy**, unfortunately this course is no more available to buy.

+This course is focused in use **Sanity CMS**, as content manager, and **Next.js** as frontend framework to build a dynamic blog, where the user can easly create, edit or delete new posts easly.

 ## 🛠 Skills

 ![nextjs][nextjs] ![tailwindcss][tailwindcss] ![typescript][typescript] ![sanity][sanity]